icopy-site/awesome/docs/awesome/awesome-sustainable-technology.md

 - [hockeystick](https://github.com/cortinah/hockeystick) - Make essential Climate Change datasets easily available to non-climate experts.
 - [U.S. Climate Resilience Toolkit](https://toolkit.climate.gov/) - A website designed to help people find and use tools, information, and subject matter expertise to build climate resilience.
 - [cfgrib](https://github.com/ecmwf/cfgrib) - A Python interface to map GRIB files to the NetCDF Common Data Model following the CF Convention using ecCodes.
+- [Intake-esm](https://github.com/intake/intake-esm) - An intake plugin for parsing an Earth System Model catalog and loading assets into xarray datasets.
+- [h5netcdf](https://github.com/h5netcdf/h5netcdf) - A Python interface for the netCDF4 file-format that reads and writes local or remote HDF5 files directly via h5py or h5pyd, without relying on the Unidata netCDF library.

 ## Natural Resources